jvelasc25/documentation-test/docs/solutions/reference-designs/ad-bmse2e3w-sl/software_guide/index.rst

  .. image:: communication_jumper_selection.png

  On the GUI landing page, hover to the *Communication Mode* dropdown menu.
-Select **UART COM** followed by the specific port number if using UART, or //CAN// if using CAN.
+Select **UART COM** followed by the specific port number if using UART, or **CAN** if using CAN.

  .. image:: communication_mode.png